Dirac equation for embedded 4-geometries: Motivation

 Although it is not clear what is the physical meaning of the embedding space (i.e. it is not known if there are extra dimensions) let us note that there are several advantages of this approach.
 The most crucial used in this paper are related to a clear understanding of \begin{itemize} \item the time variable (time on $\mathcal{M}$ is inherited from $E$) and therefore the Hamiltonian formalism \item the notion of the probability density - events, such as a 3-sphere contraction, take place in $E$. \end{itemize}

 Here, we would like to develop this idea in a novel context: the method used here is an appropriate generalization of our recent work \cite{mt} (see also earlier attempts in this direction \cite{ho,stedile}) where we have undertaken Dirac's idea \cite{Dirac1,Dirac2} to formulate a theory of extended objects with spin.
 This approach (different from considering supersymmetric version of the bosonic theory) is based on the Dirac's square root procedure applied to the constraints for extended objects.
 By writing the Dirac equation for embedded spacetime, in this way, one necessarily assumes the existence of the spinor field (actually a functional) of the manifold considered.
 Therefore the wave function of the embedded Universe will not be a scalar but a spinor.
 Intuitively, this change should make a major difference - after all bosons "like" to be in the same state while fermions quite the contrary.
-Therefore if one considers a contracting fermionic 3-sphere, one should observe a repulsion effect when the radius of a sphere is sufficiently small.
+Therefore if one considers a contracting fermionic 3-sphere, one should observe a repulsion effect when the radius of a sphere is sufficiently small \footnote{We are not claiming, by this argument, that fermionic condensates should not exist.
+Of course they do exist in Nature e.g pairs of fermions (Cooper pairs) in condense matter systems \cite{bcs1,bcs2,bcs3} which give rise to a bosonic states and therefore can condensate.
+However the physical context in this paper is different.
+We consider a spinorial functional defined on the 3-manifold and study its behaviour when the manifold considered shrinks to a point.}.

 A behaviour of this type we find in the case of FRW metric for the action containing the Einstein-Hilbert term and the cosmological constant term.
 Equations of motion for embedding coordinates are more general then Einstein's equation for the metric - in particular they allow for singular solutions (at $a=0$) in situations where Einstein's equations develop no singularities.
 We find that at quantum level, when considering the Dirac equation, these singularities are avoided by showing the the wave function is zero for $a=0$.